By-Laws in Downloadable Format

 VI.
 BOARD OF TRUSTEES

 Section 1.
 Number and Powers.
 The corporate powers, business and property of VUU shall be exercised, conducted, and controlled by a Board of Trustees composed of seven (7) trustees.
 All board candidates shall have been a full member of VUU for at least one (1) year prior to the annual elections.
-In addition to the powers and authority expressly conferred upon them by these By-Laws, the Board may exercise all such powers and do all such lawful acts as are not by statute or by these By-Laws directed or required to be exercised or done by the membership.
-In that connection, there is expressly reserved to the membership the following:
+In addition to the powers and authority expressly conferred upon them by these By-Laws, the Board may exercise all such powers and do all such lawful acts not expressly prohibited by statue or these By-Laws.
+The following are expressly reserved for the membership:

 - The statement of the Mission, Covenant, And Purpose.